(This is an informal and code heavy version of the full tidy data paper. Please refer to that for more details.)

 Happy families are all alike; every unhappy family is unhappy in its own way — Leo Tolstoy

 Like families, tidy datasets are all alike but every messy dataset is messy in its own way.
 Tidy datasets provide a standardized way to link the structure of a dataset (its physical layout) with its semantics (its meaning).
 In this section, I’ll provide some standard vocabulary for describing the structure and semantics of a dataset, and then use those definitions to define tidy data.

 Most statistical datasets are data frames made up of rows and columns.
 The columns are almost always labeled and the rows are sometimes labeled.
-The following code provides some data about an imaginary experiment in a format commonly seen in the wild.
-The table has two columns and three rows, and both rows and columns are labeled.
+The following code provides some data about an imaginary classroom in a format commonly seen in the wild.
+The table has three columns and four rows, and both rows and columns are labeled.